szeghybarna/srflw/content/en/spotify.md

 I've exported the playlist here, too; you can search it.
 I update it every week or so, always with the newest tracks.

-By the way, the MIX lists are there because, with a bit of attention, you can move to 60 BPM and 120 BPM in the same way; you just have to halve or double the beat - our brain does it for us, and we won't run at a different beat.
+These lists are mixed because, with a little attention, you can transition between 60 BPM and 120 BPM in the same manner; you simply need to halve or double the beat.
+Our brains automatically adjust to this, so we won't run at a different pace.
+Therefore, the 60 list includes the 120, and vice versa.

 Have a question?
 Would you recommend music?
 Head to [Facebook group](https://www.facebook.com/groups/1098348161611343 "Facebook group").